Applications for the Programme can be considered but due to structural issues it may not be possible to provide a placement until 2019.

 |Creative writing tasks|

-The Publishing Excellence Programme is delivered in partnership with other publishers, whose unique expertise and experience allows candidates to pursue specific areas of interest.
+The Publishing Excellence Programme aims to be delivered in partnership with other publishers, whose unique expertise and experience allows candidates to pursue specific areas of interest.
 Other publishers currently involved with the Programme are:

 The Write Factor (Non-fiction and fiction books) – North Devon